-The Platform’s activities also explore “sustainable capitalism” in an open and public debate on the limits to growth and the constraints of capitalism, as we know it.
+CBS Sustainability researchers also explore “sustainable capitalism” in an open and public debate on the limits to growth and the constraints of capitalism, as we know it.

-The platform has been established to facilitate and foster research, develop CBS’ educational activities so as to enhance the competencies of CBS students within the field and enhance CBS’ outreach so as to increase the viability and visibility of new approaches to sustainable development.
+CBS Sustainability has been established to facilitate and foster research, develop CBS’ educational activities so as to enhance the competencies of CBS students within the field and enhance CBS’ outreach so as to increase the viability and visibility of new approaches to sustainable development.

-The Sustainability Platform draws upon and seeks to consolidate already existing research and teaching activities at CBS, which with the exception of the work being conducted within the CBS Centre for Business and Development Studies (CBDS) and CBS Centre for Corporate Social Responsibility (cbsCSR) has been dispersed across departments.
+CBS Sustainability draws upon and seeks to consolidate already existing research and teaching activities at CBS, which with the exception of the work being conducted within the CBS Centre for Business and Development Studies (CBDS) and CBS Centre for Corporate Social Responsibility (cbsCSR) has been dispersed across departments.
 CBDS and cbsCSR are internationally recognized for their prominent, entrepreneurial faculty and excellent research results.
-However, in light of the grand challenges associated with coping with climate change, developing new energy technologies and systems, addressing increasing resource scarcity and the need for new institutional and social models for societal development, the aim of the Sustainability Platform is to support and strengthen these other dimensions of sustainability as well.
+However, in light of the grand challenges associated with coping with climate change, developing new energy technologies and systems, addressing increasing resource scarcity and the need for new institutional and social models for societal development, the aim of the Sustainability Platform was to support and strengthen these other dimensions of sustainability as well.